 - A stronger relationship to Kingston town centre

-- Respect the local architecture, particularly the neighbouring museum and library
+- Respect local architecture and heritage, particularly the neighbouring museum and library

 Facilities for all ages